Physiological Role

 Diet.
 Heme iron (red meat, organ meats, seafood) has higher bioavailability than non-heme iron (legumes, whole grains, spinach).
 Pairing non-heme iron sources with vitamin C-rich foods improves absorption.

 Physical activity.
-Intense, prolonged exercise can transiently reduce hemoglobin through hemodilution (increased plasma volume) and micro-damage to red blood cells in the foot-strike circulation.
+Intense, prolonged exercise can transiently reduce hemoglobin, mainly through hemodilution (increased plasma volume).
+Micro-damage to red blood cells in the foot-strike circulation contributes secondarily.
 Endurance athletes often display slightly lower values.

 Menstrual cycle.
 Menstrual blood loss is the primary cause of iron reserve depletion in women of childbearing age.
 Regular hemoglobin monitoring helps anticipate potential increased nutritional needs.